mpsamurai/mps-deep/README.md

 ## About

-A Deep learning library for education about Python and mathematics.
+A Deep learning library for educational use.
 Only numpy is used to implement.

 ## Supported layers